 Umbraco 8 dropped way back in the long-ago, pre-covid days of 2019.
 When it first released the Umbraco team were very clear that there is no migration path available from the previous version of 7.* to verion 8.
 They literally state that:

 you will need to migrate your content from your Umbraco 7 site into your Umbraco 8 site and then recreate the rest in the new version.

 It is very disheartening that the team didn't provide any knowledge surrounding the upgrades breaking changes.
-I remember bumbling through when 8 first came out and putting it to v8 being so new and that the documentation just wasn't created yet.
+I remember bumbling through v8 documentation, only seeing scraps and putting it to v8 being so new that the documentation just wasn't created yet.
 Well, Umbraco 9 has just been released and there still is jack-squat about some of the very basic things that need to be done.